JulietteArchambeau/GOPredEvalPinpin/README.md

 ##### [5_GradientForest_IdentificationCandidateSNPs.html](https://juliettearchambeau.github.io/GOPredEvalPinpin/5_GradientForest_IdentificationCandidateSNPs.html)

-  - Identification of outlier SNPs with the Gradient Forest (GF) algorithm, using either raw allele frequencies (GF-raw) or allele frequencies after correction for population relatedness (GF-X), as described in [Fitzpatrick et al. 2021](https://onlinelibrary.wiley.com/doi/10.1111/1755-0998.13374) and [Capblancq et al. 2023](https://nph.onlinelibrary.wiley.com/doi/full/10.1111/nph.18465).
+  - Identification of outlier SNPs with the Gradient Forest (GF) algorithm, using either raw allele frequencies (*GF-raw*) or allele frequencies after correction for population relatedness (*GF-X*), as described in [Fitzpatrick et al. 2021](https://onlinelibrary.wiley.com/doi/10.1111/1755-0998.13374) and [Capblancq et al. 2023](https://nph.onlinelibrary.wiley.com/doi/full/10.1111/nph.18465).
+Note that only outlier SNPs identified with *GF-raw* were used to select the potential candidate SNPs for adaptation to climate, which were then used to calculate the genomic offset.

 ##### [6_BaypassAnalysis_IdentificationCandidateSNPs.html](https://juliettearchambeau.github.io/GOPredEvalPinpin/6_BaypassAnalysis_IdentificationCandidateSNPs.html)